PaloAltoNetworks/terraform-google-vmseries-modules/examples/autoscale/README.md

-# Example for GCP Auto-Scaling of Firewalls
+# Deployment of Palo Alto Networks VM-Series Firewalls with Autoscaling

 The firewalls are created and destroyed by the GCP managed instance group.